Media – Webseries Guidelines

 - As a reminder, the NYC Women’s Fund is a finishing grant for media.
 Projects that have not begun principal photography will not be considered.

-• How the project represents a strong female or female-identified perspective.
+• How the project represents a prominent woman-identified perspective.

 - Please provide a statement detailing how your project represents voices, experiences and perspectives of all who identify as women.